facebook/react-native/docs/GettingStarted.md

 <block class="mac linux windows android" />

-#### 1. Download and install Android Studio
+#### 1. Install Android Studio

 Android Studio provides the Android SDK and AVD (emulator) required to run and test your React Native apps.
-[Download Android Studio](https://developer.android.com/studio/index.html), then follow the [installation instructions](https://developer.android.com/studio/install.html).
-Choose `Custom` installation when prompted by the Setup Wizard, and proceed to the next step.
+Download and install [Android Studio](https://developer.android.com/studio/index.html).

+Once the installation process is completed, launch Android Studio.
+Choose "Custom" when prompted to select an installation type.
+Make sure the boxes next to all of the following are checked:

 <block class="mac windows android" />

-#### 2. Install the AVD and HAXM

-Android Virtual Devices allow you to run Android apps on your computer without the need for an actual Android phone or tablet.
-Choose `Custom` installation when running Android Studio for the first time.
-Make sure the boxes next to all of the following are checked:

 - `Android SDK`
 - `Android SDK Platform`